 Registration will take place at least two weeks before the beginning of each semester as published in the University Academic Calendar.
 A student's registration shall not be confirmed until he or she has fulfilled the requirements for the payment of fees as prescribed by this regulation.
 In order to retain one's admission, students must pay at least 50% of their fees before the beginning of each semester.
 A student may be withdrawn from his/her program for non-payment of fees.
+All students must to read and sign the Terms and Conditions of Enrolment before the commencement of all classes.

-3.2.1.
-The University shall have two intakes, August and January of each year.
+3.3.1 The University shall have two intakes, August and January of each year.

-3.2.2.
-Withdrawal and Leave of Absence
+3.3.2 Withdrawal and Leave of Absence